The Dirty Secrets of Solar Energy

 By Charles Tyrrell

 If we produced a lot of energy from the sun, it's negative impact might be worth ignoring.
 But we don't.
-For example, it takes 161 megawatts of electricity to light up Times Square in New York City.
-With today's technology it would be necessary to cover 35% of Manhatten Island with solar panels just to light up that famous intersection of Broadway and 7th Avenue.
+For example, it takes 161 megawatts of electricity to light up Times Square.
+Topaz Solar Farm is 1/3 the size of Manhatten and cannot produce enough electricity to power Times Square.

 Capacity Factor: